 Study whether and how to support cellular IoT enablers in 6G, including:

-Analyze which 5GS IoT features and solution can be treated as the start point for the study discussion.
+Identify which 5GS cellular IoT features and solutions can be used as the starting point for the discussion.

-Potential enhancement in 6G to the selected 5GS IoT features and solutions are not precluded.
+Investigate enhancements in 6GS to support the identified 5GS cellular IoT features and solutions.

+Support of service requirements for 6G Massive Communication as defined by SA1, if any.

-Features driven by this WT are expected to be generic and can apply to any UE in 6G.
+Features and solutions concluded by this WT are expected to be generic and can be applied to any UE in 6GS.